 Notes.
-The figure shows, for each year, the share of tweets classified in a given emotional.
-The numerator represents the number of tweets by X users within a given year classified in that emotion category, while the denominator is the total number of tweets by X users in that year.
-The sample is restricted to citizens' tweets whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The figure shows, for each month from January 2013 to June 2025, the share of tweets classified under each emotional tone.
+The numerator represents the number of tweets by X users in a given month that are classified in a specific emotion category, while the denominator is the total number of tweets by X users in that month.
+For readability, the graph displays a 6-month moving average of monthly percentages.
+The sample is restricted to tweets by citizens or partisan users whose primary topic is one of the following: 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality', or 'trade'.
+The category 'other topic' is excluded.